Admission Criteria

 Families wishing to appeal an admission decision should send a letter of appeal to the President.
 The letter should contain additional information to be considered beyond that reviewed in the original admissions process.
 The President’s decision on the appeal is final.

-3. If the student has maintained a cumulative mark point average of 2.75 or higher throughout high school.
+4. Maintaining a cumulative mark point average of 2.75 or higher throughout high school.

-Transfer applicants are required to file the appropriate application to the school and to provide all related documents described in the application.
+Transferwatsonville high school applicants are required to file the appropriate application to the school and to provide all related documents described in the application.
 Such applicants may also be required to provide recommendations from previous schools and to take a readiness test.

 Transfers into the senior class are reviewed on an individual basis, but are strictly governed by the applicants ability to graduate from St. Francis HS and be eligible for college admissions.
 Individual cases will be evaluated by the Admissions Committee.